 Increasing the employment rate is one of the fastest methods for easing the shortage of employment.
 This means, say, that people would remain in working life longer than today, and that as many people as possible who are fit to work would be working.
 There is no painless method to increase the employment rate, and many employment measures are already now in use.

 Family policy can help raise the birth rate.
 Its most important goal is that everyone could have the number of children that they wish for.
 Research does not have one straightforward answer to how this goal can be reached.
 Even if the birth rate would start to increase right now, the impacts would only be witnessed after several decades.

 Trade Union JHL stands for increasing labour immigration significantly.
 Today, those who want to come work in Finland face a confusing jungle of bureaucracy.
 This must be changed.
 Work permits need to be processed significantly quicker than today.
-The language skills required must be determined clearly in accordance with the job in question.
+The strict demands for language skills should be re-examined.
 However, a person’s language skills must always be sufficiently fluent so that nobody’s safety is endangered.

 Increased immigration also requires the increased monitoring of the terms and conditions of employment.
 That means, for instance, stricter interference in underpayment, the right for trade unions to take legal action, and improving the Act on Public Contracts.

 Trade Union JHL has conducted an extensive report on labour immigration (in Finnish), learn more about JHL’s standpoints.